Table of Contents

 Teleport Auth Service can allow 3rd party users or nodes to connect to cluster

-nodes if their public keys are signed by a trusted CA. A "trusted cluster" is a
+nodes if their certificates are signed by a trusted CA. A "trusted cluster" is

-pair of public keys of the trusted CA. It can be configured via
+a public key of the trusted CA. It can be configured via